swan-io/request/README.md

 - Has a **strong contract** with data-structures from [Boxed](https://swan-io.github.io/boxed/) (`Future`, `Result` & `Option`)
 - Makes the request **easily cancellable** with `Future` API
 - Gives **freedom of interpretation for response status**
-- Handles `onLoadStart` & `onProgress` events
 - Handles **timeouts**
-- Types the response using the provided `responseType`
+- Types the response using the provided `type`

 ## Getting started